ackens/-godot-gj-api/README.md

+# The v2 version is here, will be documented later.
+Hasn't been throughly tested yet.
+Contents of README are for the old version.
 # GameJolt API plugin for Godot Engine
 ## How to install/setup
 Drop the **gamejolt_api** folder into your addons folder.
 Open the add node dialog and locate **GameJoltAPI** under the HTTPRequest node.
 A demo project showing some of the functions is next to the plugin folder. **Don't forget to fill in the private key and game id fields in the inspector**